termi-official/Thunderbolt.jl/README.md

 (@v1.9) pkg> activate .
 (docs) pkg> instantiate
 ```
 This has to be done only once.
-Now to build the docs you can execute the makefile by opening a terminal in the
+Now you can use the provided liveserver to build and open the docs via
-docs folder and typing
 ```
-$ julia --project=. make.jl
+$ julia --project=. liveserver.jl
 ```
-This creates a folder called "build" in the docs folder, which contains the html documentation.
-Now just open the contained "index.html" with your browser.
+Now you can view the documentation at https://localhost:8000 .
 All further information will be provided there.